SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/opentelemetry-instrumentation/java/index.md

 Either of the following options could be used as the template, with the following changes:

 * The path to the javaagent JAR file needs to replaced with the location of the file downloaded and distributed in step 1.
-* `COLLECTOR_HOSTNAME` must be provided with the location of the OpenTelemetry Collector/Agent (recommended for production) or [Sumo Logic HTTP Traces source](../../http-traces-source.md).
+* `OTLP_HTTP_ENDPOINT` must be provided with the location of the OpenTelemetry Collector/Agent (recommended for production) or [OTLP/HTTP source](/docs/send-data/hosted-collectors/http-source/otlp.md).
 Refer to the following setup instructions if you don't yet have the collector installed:
   * [Set up traces collection for Kubernetes environments](../../set-up-traces-collection-for-kubernetes-environments.md)
   * [Set up traces collection for other environments](../../set-up-traces-collection-for-other-environments.md)
 * `SERVICE_NAME` needs to be replaced with the name used for the identification of the service.